wgx/blog.willgrant.org/_posts/2018-07-31-dont-join-the-dark-side.markdown

 * Shopping carts that add extra ‘add-on’ items (like insurance, protection policies, etc.) to your cart before you check out, hoping that you won’t remove them

-* Search results that begin their list by showing the best item *they’d like to sell you *instead of the best result
+* Search results that begin their list by showing the best item *they’d like to sell you* instead of the best result

 * Ads that don’t look like ads, so you accidentally tap them

 * Changing a user’s settings: edit your private profile and if you don’t explicitly make it private again, the company will switch it back to public

-* Unsubscribe ‘confirmation screens’, where you have to uncheck a ton of checkboxes *just right* to actually unsubscribe
+* Confirmation screens, where you have to uncheck a ton of checkboxes *just right* to actually unsubscribe

-* Software in the engine management computer which checks if the vehicle is being emissions tested and, if so, lowers the performance and emissions
+* Software in the engine management computer which checks if the vehicle is being emissions tested and, if so, lowers the performance and emissions ;)

 And so on.
 There are hundreds.
 Please don’t do any of them.